- Category: News

 Pat Wright became publisher, upon the death of her husband, Bob, in April of 1997.
 Pat Wright became Publisher Emeritus in April 2005 when the Mount Vernon Optic-Herald was purchased by her niece Susan Reeves.
 Susan and her husband, John Reeves, are the third generation of the Bass family to own and operate the Mount Vernon Optic-Herald.

 Susan Reeves became the publisher as of April 1, 2005.
-Staff includes Editor Lillie Bush-Reves, Office Manager Terri Cruit, Advertising Manager Bonnie McAllister and Reporter / Photographer Marie Dacus, Wireless Internet Manager John H. Reeves III.
+Staff includes Editor Lillie Bush-Reves, Office Manager Terri Cruit, Advertising Manager Bonnie McAllister and Photographer / Internet Manager John H. Reeves III.